 The one exception so far is the score of the 1812 Overture transcription, which is licensed under the Attribution-NonCommercial 4.0 International License for complicated reasons I won't go into here.

 Most of my solo video recordings are licensed under the Attribution-NonCommercial 4.0 International License.
 That means you're free to copy the video material (or just the audio) and use it in your own projects, as long as you credit me as the recording artist (and composer and/or arranger, where applicable), and you don't make money off of it.
-One exception to this rule is my recording of Vladimir Horowitz's Carmen Fantasie, Sibelius' Finlandia, and John Williams' Imperial March from Star Wars.
+Notable exceptions to this rule are my recordings of Vladimir Horowitz's Carmen Fantasie, Sibelius' Finlandia, and John Williams' Imperial March from Star Wars.
 The copyright status of Horowitz's composition is not clear and to avoid conflicts I have left that video under the standard YouTube license.
 Finlandia is still under copyright in Finland (as well as the rest of the E.U.) but public domain in the U.S.A. and Canada.
 The Star Wars music is very definitely under copyright everywhere and I do not control the rights to it.

 In contrast to the solo recordings, all my ensemble recordings are licensed under the Attribution-NonCommercial-NoDerivatives 4.0 International License.
 I make these more restrictive in case my collaborators are particular about how their work is used.